Updated: Apr 22

-This morning there were heavy dark clouds beginning to separate into back-lit luminescent, weightless and drifting blocks.
-The foliage was just past peak and the leaves were dying a fearless and brilliant death.
+This morning heavy dark clouds were beginning to separate into back-lit luminescent, weightless, and drifting blocks.
+The foliage was just past peak, and the leaves were dying a fearless and brilliant death.
 Everything was quite vivid and bold.
 I entered the prison and was the only volunteer.
 Alone in the waiting area, I walked around the large cluster of chairs dozens of times.
-I figured I could get a little exercise in…and think 😉 After twenty minutes I passed through the search area and was led into this massive complex of extreme control and security.
-The correction officers and I are getting more familiar and friendly with each other.
+I figured I could get a little exercise in…and think 😉 After twenty minutes, I passed through the search area and was led into this massive complex of extreme control and security.
+The correction officers and I are becoming more familiar and friendly.
 Things are softening up in the smallest way, which does not go unnoticed in an otherwise brutal place.

-Today there were five guys waiting for me in the chapel.
+Today five guys were waiting for me in the chapel.
 Two of them were new to the group.
-I began by introducing myself to the new participants and then asked them to introduce themselves and say something about why they are here.
-One was a bright-eyed guy who simply has a curiosity about meditation and thought that it would benefit him.
-The other guy was an articulate and gregarious practicing Muslim who has also studied Buddhism and practiced meditation in the past.
-He thought that meditation and prayer are closely linked and that he may be able to enhance his Muslim prayers by also practicing mindfulness meditation.
+I introduced myself to the new participants and then asked them to introduce themselves and say why they were there.
+One was a bright-eyed guy who was curious about meditation and thought it would benefit him.
+The other guy was an articulate and gregarious practicing Muslim who had also studied Buddhism and practiced meditation.
+He thought that meditation and prayer are closely linked and that he may enhance his Muslim prayers by practicing mindfulness meditation.

-I began with a guided meditation starting with a description of a proper erect yet relaxed posture, soft eye gaze and then introduced a simple breathing technique.
-As we meditated I would occasionally inject a comment about when we notice our absorption in thoughts, how to non-judgmentally return our attention to the the breathing process.
+I began with a guided meditation describing a proper erect yet relaxed posture and soft eye gaze and then introduced a simple breathing technique.
+As we meditated, I occasionally commented about when we noticed our absorption in thoughts and how to return our attention to the breathing process non-judgmentally.
 We did this for about ten minutes.
-We began a discussion about the benefits of meditation which was rich and and deep.
+We began discussing the benefits of meditation, which was rich and deep.
 We covered a lot of material in a short time frame.
-A few of the things we discussed was how meditation may allow us to slow down our speedy monkey minds, providing a more spacious and non-reactive way of being.
+We discussed how meditation might allow us to slow down our speedy monkey minds, providing a more spacious and non-reactive way of being.
 We talked about how being absorbed in thought is a type of attachment or identification with those thoughts.
 And how that attachment/identification leads to unconscious habitual patterns of mechanical behavior.
-We explored why habitual patterns of behavior can lead to suffering for ourselves and others we come in contact with.
-And we discussed how the method of mindfully observing this habitual identification with thoughts and behaviors allows us to be released from these mechanical and harmful patterns.
-We touched on the fact that this mindful exploration of our minds is an excellent way to begin to experience the fundamental truth of who we more deeply are; that is, that we are basically good human beings that have the natural capacity to express our innate, positive and unrestricted qualities such as love, compassion, peace and joy.
-We took a short break and stretched, and then I introduced “walking meditation” which we did for five minutes.
+We explored why habitual patterns of behavior can lead to suffering for ourselves and others we encounter.
+And we discussed how mindfully observing this habitual identification with thoughts and behaviors releases us from these mechanical and harmful patterns.
+We touched on the fact that this mindful exploration of our minds is an excellent way to begin to experience the fundamental truth of who we more deeply are; that is, that we are good human beings that have the natural capacity to express our innate, positive and unrestricted qualities such as love, compassion, peace, and joy.
+We took a short break and stretched, and then I introduced “walking meditation,” which we did for five minutes.